Christine Zmuda | Artist Statement & Bio

 In July, I was recognized with the Microsoft Painting Award.
 There were six categories of artwork and my I was recognized for the painting category amongst 400 other applicants. .
 This show was juried by the curators of the Microsoft Art Collection.
 It was quite a thrill and they produced this video in recognition of the award.

 This was a poetry performance which supported the "What is ours?" exhibition at the Sandy Spring Museum in September 2020.
-The poem is a tribute to my great grandparents their meeting in Italy and life raising a family in the States.
+The poem is a tribute to my great grandparents their meeting in Italy and subsequent life raising a family in the States.